tanapoln/jackson-datatype-optional/README.md

-Project for [Jackson](https://github.com/FasterXML/jackson) module (jar) that adds supports for JDK datatypes included in version 8 which can not be directly supported by core databind due to baseline being JDK 6, excluding following:
+Project for [Jackson](https://github.com/FasterXML/jackson) module (jar) that adds supports for Optional datatypes included in version 8 which can not be directly supported by core databind due to baseline being JDK 6, excluding following: